reasonml/reasonml.github.io/docs/record.md

 ## Defining a Record

-In order to use a record it has to have a type declared ahead of time:
+In order to use a record, you must first declare a type for it:

 ```reason
 type person = {